-Not many dance artists around the world can claim both Pina Bausch and Merce Cunningham on their resume but Scott Elstermann is one.
-In 2018, Scott was the first Australian and youngest ever recipient of the prestigious Pina Bausch Fellowship for Dance and Choreography.
-This granted Scott a three month placement with Spanish choreographer Marina Mascarell, accompanying her to some of the world’s best dance companies including Nederlands Dans Theater.
-In that same year, Scott was also one of only three Australian dancers selected to perform repertoire excerpts by contemporary dance icon Merce Cunningham at the National Gallery of Australia, Canberra.
+Not many dance artists around the world can claim both Pina Bausch and Merce Cunningham on their resume but Scott is one.
+He is the only Australian and youngest-ever international recipient of the prestigious Pina Bausch Fellowship for Dance and Choreography.
+This granted Scott a placement with Spanish choreographer Marina Mascarell, accompanying her to some of the world’s best dance companies including Nederlands Dans Theater, Skånes Dansteater and Gärtnerplatztheater.

-Scott received the Palisade Award for the most outstanding graduate of the Bachelor of Arts (Dance) course at the Western Australian Academy of Performing Arts (WAAPA).
+Scott received the Palisade Award for ‘Most Outstanding Graduate’ of the Bachelor of Arts (Dance) course at the acclaimed Western Australian Academy of Performing Arts (WAAPA).
 He has a versatile background, receiving titles such as Junior Australasian Jazz champion and Youth Queensland Ballroom DanceSport champion.